PasheProject/Pashes.Devs.Site/events/global-dev-con-egde-computing.md

 As usage of internet and computing increased significantly, it is also important to start thinking, designing and utilizing technologies most effectively where possible.

+## Topics

-## In the dev connection, following areas will be discussed:
+In the dev connection, following areas will be discussed:

 * Introduction to Edge Computing: what is edge computing, how it is different from cloud computing
 * Real World Use Cases: Demonstration of some real world problems that can be solved with
+* Technology Solutions: Provides variaous solutions related to edge computing.
+[AWS for the Edge](https://aws.amazon.com/edge), [Azure Stack Edge](https://azure.microsoft.com/en-gb/products/azure-stack/edge/)
+* Getting Started with Edge Computing: provides a simplel technical demo
+* Designing Edge Computing Solution: a technical architecture for a typical e-commerce project
+* Understanding Edge Computing in Depth: Azure Stack Edge

 ## Event Registration
 Registration and other details of event will be published soon.